1980 New Orleans bluesman Professor Longhair dies of a heart attack at age 61.

 1961 Songwriters Jerry Leiber and Mike Stoller announce that they are forming their own independent production company.

-1961 The Shirelles' "Will You Love Me Tomorrow?" hits #1 for the first of two weeks.
+1961 The Shirelles' "Will You Love Me Tomorrow?" hits #1 in America.
+It's the first big hit for the songwriting team of Gerry Goffin and Carole King.

 1959 Jody Watley is born in Chicago, Illinois.